 Television ads are shown to whoever is watching; the marketer selects a TV show whose audience lines up the closest to their customers.
 Radio is the same way.

-There are still limitations to that approach because not all women in Nebraska have the same characteristics and buyer’s intent.
+That approach has limitations because not all women in Nebraska have the same characteristics and buyer’s intent.
 The dynamic nature of programmatic marketing allows you to bid on ads to be shown to specific users—in real-time.

-Not a specific set of users, but an actual individual.
-If you know who your audience truly is, it allows you to target them more efficiently and effectively
+Not a specific set of users but an actual individual.
+Knowing your audience is genuinely allows you to target them more efficiently and effectively.

 3) It’s Data-Driven